thaffenden/pkb/README.md

 - `{{.CustomDateFormat}}` - the current date in a custom format specified in the template config.
 This must be a valid golang date format, with the exception of day suffixes (e.g. 1st, 3rd etc).
 If your format contains a day suffix this will be be handled so the suffix is correct displayed.
+The format string needs to be included in the template config to be able to use a custom date format.
 - `{{.Date}}` - the current date in the format YYYY-MM-DD
 - `{{.Name}}` - the name of the created document
 - `{{.Time}}` - the time the file was created in the format HH:MM